If you've ever seen an early 2000s infomercial, you've seen the marketing of pains and gains in action.

 Says and does: What opinions do they share with others?
 How do they behave?

 Create an empathy map

 After you have a good amount of information on your customer, you can create a version of an empathy map that's specifically tailored to finding pains and gains.

 Record what you learn about your customer in the four upper quadrants of the empathy map.
-You can pair this map with your ideal customer profile, which should contain more concrete information about your target customer—their age, location, occupation, household size, education level, and so on.
-The details from your ICP can provide valuable insights for your empathy map as well; for example, your customer's occupation probably influences what they see day-to-day and the types of people they listen to most.
+To optimize CX, you can pair this map with your ideal customer profile (ICP), which should contain more concrete information about your target customer—their age, location, occupation, household size, education level, and so on.
+The details from your ICP can provide valuable insights for your empathy map as well.
+For example, your customer's occupation probably influences what they see day-to-day and the types of people they listen to most.

 When the top half of your empathy map is complete, step back and consider your customer as a whole.
 Ask yourself:

 If you were this person, what would your pains and gains be?

 What are the most annoying things this person encounters regularly?